TheDarkerPath/dnd-fatal-outcome-odds/README.md

 In addition, an ideal Poisson distribution can optionally be calculated and plotted for the given starting parameters.
-This is then plotted against observed probability of total fatal outcomes on a given run so see how well the observed probabilities compare with theoretical predictions.
+This is then plotted against observed probability of total fatal outcomes on a given run to see how well the observed probabilities compare with theoretical predictions.

 NOTE: If options are set to plot both graphs (cumulative fatal outcomes per run AND